martimafonso/fukinari/README.md

 # fukinari
-a discord bot written in python
+A Open-Source discord bot written in python

 >Contacts: